Artist

 How much does Eminem make in a year?

-Eminem is modeled at $5.5M-$17M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Eminem is estimated at $5.5M-$17M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Eminem still make money?